cloud-gov/product/OnboardingChecklist.md

 ---

-In order to get `NewPerson` productively contributing to the cloud.gov team, `Buddy` should help `NewPerson` complete a prescribed set of tasks that will bring them up to speed.
+In order to get `NewPerson` productively contributing to the cloud.gov team, `Buddy` should help `NewPerson` complete a prescribed set of tasks that will bring them up to speed and get them setup with cloud.gov.

 ## Directions